ArduPilot/ardupilot_wiki/common/source/docs/common-foxeerf745aio.rst

 RC Input
 ========

 RC input is configured on the RX2 (UART2_RX) pin.
 It supports all RC protocols except PPM.
-See :ref:`common-rc-systems` for details for a specific RC system. :ref:`SERIAL3_PROTOCOL<SERIAL3_PROTOCOL>` is set to "23", by default, to enable this.
+See :ref:`common-rc-systems` for details for a specific RC system. :ref:`SERIAL 2_PROTOCOL<SERIAL2_PROTOCOL>` is set to "23", by default, to enable this.

-- SBUS/DSM/SRXL connects to the RX2 pin but SBUS requires that the :ref:`SERIAL3_OPTIONS<SERIAL3_OPTIONS>` be set to "3".
+- SBUS/DSM/SRXL connects to the RX2 pin but SBUS requires that the :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` be set to "3".

-- FPort requires connection to TX2 and :ref:`SERIAL3_OPTIONS<SERIAL3_OPTIONS>` be set to "7".
+- FPort requires connection to TX2 and :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` be set to "7".

-- CRSF also requires a TX3 connection, in addition to RX2, and automatically provides telemetry.
-Set :ref:`SERIAL3_OPTIONS<SERIAL3_OPTIONS>` to "0".
+- CRSF also requires a TX2 connection, in addition to RX2, and automatically provides telemetry.
+Set :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` to "0".

 - SRXL2 requires a connection to TX2 and automatically provides telemetry.
-Set :ref:`SERIAL3_OPTIONS<SERIAL3_OPTIONS>` to "4".
+Set :ref:`SERIAL2_OPTIONS<SERIAL2_OPTIONS>` to "4".

 Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM.
 See :ref:`common-rc-systems` for details.